Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 ---
-title: List component
+title: List
-linktitle: List
+description: The List component is used to present data to the user in a table.
+Every row in the table is selectable.
+The component supports search, sorting and pagination.
 toc: false
 weight: 50
 ---

-The list component is used to present data to the user in a table.
-Every row in the table is selectable.
-The component is supporting search, sorting and pagination.

 {{%notice warning%}}
 This is new functionality.